neelamrith/website/content/en/gallery/5-yo-paintings/index.md

 ---
 title: Paintings when I was in Prep (Grade-0)
 date: 2023-02-06T10:20:16+09:00
-description: Drawings and Paintings when I was in Prep (Grade-0) - 5 years old
+description: Drawings and Paintings which I drew in 2023 (5 year old)
 type: gallery
 mode: one-by-one
-description: "Drawings and Paintings when I was 4 year old"
+description: "Drawings and Paintings which I drew in 2023 (5 year old)"
 images:
   - image: Godzilla-vs-mechagodzilla.jpg
     caption:  Axolotl godzilla vs Tornado Godzilla